danna123/CastOffline/README.md

 CastOffline
 ===========

-An Android App to stream local phone media (photos,videos and audios) to a Chromecast.
+A cast app to stream local phone media (photos,videos and audios) to a Chromecast.

 Copyright 2014 Divya Anna Marcus